-A Wahlburgers release this week announced “new restaurant sites to be located on out lots near various Meijer stores” located in Michigan and Ohio.
+A Wahlburgers release announced “new restaurant sites to be located on out lots near various Meijer stores” located in Michigan and Ohio.
 Wahlburgers also will bring its new food trucks to “select” Meijer locations, the burger chain’s officials said in a release.

 Meijer is “currently in early stages of planning regarding potential locations,” Meijer Public Relations Manager Joe Hirschmugl told this news outlet via email.
 The restaurants will be built outside of Meijer stores, not inside, Hirschmugl said.